What Are Machine Learning Uses to Improve Static Analysis?

 Machine Learning and Static Analysis

-While you don’t have use any particular static analysis tool to take advantage of these machine learning uses for improved results, we recommend use Perforce static analysis tools.
+While you don’t have to use any particular static analysis tool to take advantage of these machine learning uses for improved results, we recommend using Perforce static analysis tools.

 - Applying coding standards, such as MISRA, AUTOSAR, and OWASP.